UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson01/content_part11.rst

-TDD is a practice that extends the idea of testing; instead of writing some cool code and then writing a test to make sure it never gets broken, first you conceive of what you want your software to accomplish, you write tests that will pass once you've written your software, and then you write the software, then you run the tests to make sure that you have satisfied their behavioral requirements.
+TDD is a practice that extends the idea of testing; instead of writing some cool code and then writing a test to make sure it never gets broken, first you conceive of what you want your software to accomplish, you write tests that will pass once you've written your code, and you write it, then you run the tests to make sure that you have satisfied their behavioral requirements.

 To begin with, go back to the \ `TDD